RobertsBatars/ai-node-builder/docs/guides/node_creation_guide.md

 -   **`INPUT_SOCKETS`**: A dictionary defining the inputs of the node.
 -   **`OUTPUT_SOCKETS`**: A dictionary defining the outputs of the node.

-Each socket is defined with a name and a dictionary of properties, the most important being `type`, which uses the `SocketType` enum (`TEXT`, `NUMBER`, `IMAGE`, `ANY`).
+Each socket is defined with a name and a dictionary of properties, the most important being `type`, which uses the `SocketType` enum (`TEXT`, `NUMBER`, `IMAGE`, `DICTIONARY`, `ANY`).
 Sockets can also be configured as dynamic arrays to accept a variable number of inputs.

 ### Data Flow: Push vs. Pull (Dependency)